 Many of the movies on this list made me tear up at least a little, but nothing on the level of Stephen Chbosky’s adaptation of his cult novel; you’d have thought my dog died.
 The subject is familiar enough, high school angst, a loner (Logan Lerman) finding comfort in the company of other high school outsiders (Ezra Miller, Emma Watson), but Chbosky handles it with such tender skill that it feels fresh and incredibly vivid—like a lost indie film of John Hughes.
 My editor won’t let me do ties, but if she did, I’d have paired Perks with Moonrise Kingdom, Wes Anderson’s highly mannered evocation of summer camp, where, in the absence of parents and guardians, the tantalizing proximity of future independence spread out like a map.
 Chbosky’s freaks and Anderson’s geeks would make a great double bill.

 There were three great and surprisingly suspenseful movies this year about known historical events, Lincoln, Zero Dark Thirty and Argo.
 Ben Affleck’s smartly directed story of the six American diplomats who narrowly missed being taken hostage along with their colleagues at the American embassy in Iran in 1979 was definitely the most fun of all of them.
-The Hollywood angle—that the CIA actually faked pre-production on a ridiculous Star Wars rip-off in order to get those fugitives out of the Canadian ambassador’s residence and Iran itself—was too good to be true.
-Except for Affleck’s heightening of the drama at the airport, it wasn’t.
+The Hollywood angle—that the CIA actually faked pre-production on a ridiculous Star Wars rip-off in order to get those fugitives out of the Canadian ambassador’s residence and Iran itself—felt too good to be true.
+But it wasn’t (except for a few bits, such as Affleck’s heightening of the drama at the airport).
 Argo is a fist-pumping pleasure.
-All hail Alan Arkin in the Hollywood big shot supporting role, but let’s not forget about the pleasure of also watching John Goodman, Chris Messina, Christopher Denham and Bryan Cranston.
+All hail Alan Arkin in the Hollywood big shot supporting role, but let’s not forget about the pleasures of John Goodman, Chris Messina, Christopher Denham and Bryan Cranston, all at their best.

 5. The Master